Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Quasiparticles in the presence of a sound barrier

-The general asymptotic properties of the possible field modes are exactly the same as presented in Fig.~\ref{figmain2}.
-In the absence of $\tilde{\mathcal{G}}$, Eq.~\eqref{dis} is a degree four polynomial equation, whose solutions are exactly found for each $\omega>0$, whereas for $\tilde{\mathcal{G}}$ given in Eq.~\eqref{approxG}, in addition to these four solutions, another $2\mathcal{N}$ solutions are present, one for each pole in $\tilde{\mathcal{G}}$.
-Furthermore, in view of the numerator of Eq.~\eqref{approxG}, it is easy to notice that no solution coincides with the poles of $\tilde{\mathcal{G}}$ in the complex $k$ plane.
+The general asymptotic properties of the {possible quasiparticles modes} are the same as presented in Fig.~\ref{figmain2}.
+In the absence of $\tilde{\mathcal{G}}$, {the dispersion relation in} Eq.~\eqref{dis} is a degree four polynomial equation, whose solutions are {explicitly} found for each $\omega>0$, whereas for $\tilde{\mathcal{G}}$ given in Eq.~\eqref{approxG}, in addition to these four solutions, another $2\mathcal{N}$ solutions are present, one for each pole in $\tilde{\mathcal{G}}$.
+Furthermore, in view of the numerator of Eq.~\eqref{approxG}, no {dispersion relation} solution coincides with the poles of $\tilde{\mathcal{G}}$ in the complex $k$ plane.

 For the approximate model under study, the solutions for the dispersion relation can be grouped in the single zero level set $f_{\omega}(k)=0$, as done in Fig.~\ref{figmain3}.

 As explained, in each region of the condensate and for each $\omega>0$, Eq.~\eqref{dis} has $4+2\mathcal{N}$ solutions, with the real solutions depicted in Fig.~\ref{figmain2}, and the remaining being necessarily complex.
 We recall that when $\tilde{G}$ is the exact one given in Eq.~\eqref{gfourier}, the wave function presents a continuum of evanescent modes on the imaginary axis.
 We thus readily see that the approximation implemented here also discretizes this continuum, as indicated by Fig.~\ref{figmain3}, where in addition to the six channels existing when $\tilde{G}$ is used, we have the extra blue points on the imaginary axis.
 Furthermore, as $\mathcal{N}\rightarrow\infty$ and $\Delta q\rightarrow 0$, these poles clump together, thus recovering the continuum of the solutions (Eq.~\eqref{gensolexact}) and reinforcing the validity of our approximation.
 We label the evanescent channels at $x<0$ by $k_{j}$ and at $x>0$ by $p_j$.
 Clearly, $\mbox{Im}\ k_j\leq0$ and $\mbox{Im}\ p_j\geq0$.